Transversal Activities

 Aim: To improve the writing of scientific papers in English

-The Doctoral School organises, together with the Languages Service, this course on one of the most common sorts of discourse in scientific communication, the scientific paper.
+The School for Doctoral Studies organises, together with the Languages Service, this course on one of the most common sorts of discourse in scientific communication, the scientific paper.
 The participants develop and consolidate the necessary skills to write scientific papers in English.
 The course addresses aspects related to the standardized structure of papers (introduction, methodology, results, discussion, conclusions) and the formal and discursive characteristics that these parts must have.
 Questions related to English vocabulary and correct grammar and syntactic structures when writing papers are also addressed.

 Registrations via Aula Moodle.